open-pioneer/trails-core-packages/src/packages/authentication-keycloak/README.md

 # @open-pioneer/authentication-keycloak

-This package provide a plugin for the [authentication package](https://github.com/open-pioneer/trails-core-packages/blob/main/src/packages/authentication/README.md#implementing-an-authentication-plugin) that supports [Keycloak](https://www.keycloak.org/).
+This package provides a [Keycloak](https://www.keycloak.org/) plugin for the [authentication package](https://github.com/open-pioneer/trails-core-packages/blob/main/src/packages/authentication/README.md#implementing-an-authentication-plugin).

-The package implements an actual authentication flow using the [Keycloak JavaScript](#https://www.keycloak.org/docs/latest/securing_apps/index.html#_javascript_adapter) adapter.
+The package implements an authentication flow using the [Keycloak JavaScript](#https://www.keycloak.org/docs/latest/securing_apps/index.html#_javascript_adapter) adapter.
-For further Information, how Keycloak works please visit the official documentation of [Keycloak](https://www.keycloak.org/).

-> **_NOTE:_** The package only works with the central [authentication package](https://github.com/open-pioneer/trails-core-packages/blob/main/src/packages/authentication/README.md#implementing-an-authentication-plugin).
+For more information about Keycloak, see the [Keycloak documentation](https://www.keycloak.org/).

 ## Usage

 To use the package in your app, first import the `<ForceAuth />` component from the [authentication package](https://github.com/open-pioneer/trails-core-packages/blob/main/src/packages/authentication/README.md#enforcing-authentication) to make sure that only logged in users can use the application.

 `ForceAuth` renders its children (your application) if the user is authenticated.
-Otherwise, it redirect the user to the Keycloak authentication provider.
+Otherwise, it redirects the user to the Keycloak authentication provider.

-To access the `SessionInfo` for the current logged in user, you can use the `useAuthState` hook provided by the authentication package.
+To access the `SessionInfo` for the currently logged in user, use the `useAuthState` hook provided by the authentication package.

+The following example shows a basic implementation of the functions described before:

 ```tsx
 // AppUI.tsx